I'm a photography teacher in NYC.

 Then, if you need to fine tune a correction, you can quickly find the right layer.

-There are several ways you can rename a layer.
+There are four ways you can rename a layer.

 Let's say you want to rename a layer called Layer 1.